Langium - v4.0.0

 a callback converting each individual element to a string, a CompositeGeneratorNode, or to undefined if to be omitted, defaults to the identity for strings, generator nodes, and undefined, and to String otherwise.

 optional config object for defining a separator, contributing specialized prefix and/or suffix providers, and activating conditional line-break insertion.
-In addition, a dedicated filter function can be provided that is required get provided with the original element indices in the aformentioned functions, if the list is to be filtered.
+In addition, a dedicated filter function can be provided that enables the provision of the original element indices to the aforementioned functions, if the list is to be filtered.
 If Array.filter would be applied to the original list, the indices will be those of the filtered list during subsequent processing that in particular will cause confusion when using the tracing variant of this function named (joinTracedToNode).

 the resulting CompositeGeneratorNode representing iterable's content